woodyhood/Blockchain/README.md

 # Blockchain
 Blockchain Service

+This application is a small service with a restfull API that proxies calls for an ethereum wallet UI to a geth node.

 How to run the application:

 Before:
-You have to install a blockchain client or a test client like testrpc.
+You have to install a blockchain client or a test client like 'testrpc'.

 When the installation has been done, open the config file: server => config.
-Change inside the blockchain block the host and the port according to the test blockchain.
+Change inside the blockchain block the host and the port according to the test client.

 Server:
-To run the server, you have to go to the server repository and run with the command line: npm run start
+To run the server, you have to go to the server repository and run the command line: npm run start

 Test:
-To test the server when it has been launched, you have to run the command line: npm test
+Some test case has been done to test the Rest endpoints, when the server has been launched run the command line: npm test